The funny airline pilot stories I am about to share are true stories from the past.

 Back then there was no “political correctness”.
 Yet, it was all about having innocent fun, not offending anyone.
 Pilots, although being professional and safe at all times were having a blast!

 Of course, the development of corporate “political correctness” has also resulted in great opportunities for everyone to thrive in today’s world.
-Funny airline pilot stories have become increasingly difficult to come by.
+However, funny airline pilot stories have become increasingly difficult to come by.

 Airline pilots from the Good Ol’ Days